 - Social Medium – The “retail apocalypse” closed 12,000 stores in the last decade.
 Those that have reinvented themselves are creating a theatrical, social experience to draw in customers.
 They are focusing on becoming a destination that groups of people want to visit together.

-- Make Your Mark – There are less one-size-fits-all experiences at work.
-More and more designers are re-imagining the workplace to be more personal and more seamlessly responsive to individuals and teams.
+- Make Your Mark – There are fewer one-size-fits-all experiences at work.
+More and more designers are reimagining the workplace to be more personal and more seamlessly responsive to individuals and teams.

 To see specific workplace examples for each design implication visit Steelcase’s research here.